Post-Op Back Surgery Recovery

 Cervical Spine Brace: This brace is great for immobilizing your neck, which is necessary after a cervical foraminotomy surgery.
 This two piece design increases the breathability of the post-op neck brace, plus it makes it easy to take on and off.
 The brace also includes an optional, soft forehead strap that provides a higher degree of immobilization depending on preference.

 A discectomy is surgery that is used to remove lumbar or lower back herniated disc.
 A herniated disc can mean different things and is often referred to differently.
 Essentially, a herniated disc refers to problems with the cushions that are located between the bones or vertebrae that make up one’s spine.
 With a microdiscectomy surgery a surgeon makes a small incision to remove disc material.
-This surgery can be done to a variety of area of the back because it’s all about the spine.
+To read more on herniated disc click here.
+This surgery can be done to a variety of areas of the back because it’s all about the spine.
 An anterior cervical discectomy is procedure used to treat cervical spinal compression.

 Cervical Spine Brace for Anterior Discectomy: For a post-op cervical microdiscectomy or anterior cervical discectomy this brace is perfect for immobilization.
 The brace protects against further movement of the neck in order to allow for a full recovery.
 This brace will limit flexion, extensions, and rotation of the cervical spine.